petescode/fedora-workstation/README.md

 ### Multimedia
 The "multimedia" package group install must be its own task due to the requirements of "install_weak_deps: False" and "allowerasing: True"
 Fedora comes packages with free versions of some codecs but these need to be replaced by the nonfree versions, which causes a conflict during a normal install operation.

-Removed the "sound-and-video" package group installation.
-Discovered that without --with-optional it actually does nothing.
-Since I've been using it this way for years and never had an issue with multimedia, I obviously don't need it.

 ### Virtualization group
 The ansible.builtin.dnf module does not currently support using the group install option "--with-optional" that is needed.